merickson3/merickson3.github.io/_pages/about.md

 Current Research
 ======
 My dairy research focuses on dietary strategies for improving nitrogen efficiency.
 My discipline-based educational research focuses on characterizing interest and motivation in animal sciences.
+To learn more about my research interests, I invite you to peruse [my publications]! (https://merickson3.github.io/publications/)

 Education
 ======